 If you need a very precise potentiometer, then one of the best options is to use multiturn precision potentiometers.
 As their name states – you need to do a few knobs turns to go through scale.
 There is no big magic inside such potentiometers – usually, a screw mechanism is used to slide the wiper.
 The more turns the potentiometer needs, the more precise values you can set.
 You can find different multiturn resistors that reach over 25 turns for very fine-tune applications.

-Lets take a look at one multiturn resistor example found on Rapid electronics.
-As an example we can pick 5-Turn Precision Potentiometer used for panel mount.
-It has been manufactured by Bourns.
-It has been developed for both – human machine (HMI) and machine to machine interface (MMI).
-The case can withstand heavy rotation load while maintaining parameters within specs.
-This type of potentiometer is built using wire wound technology and Hybritron (conductive plastic coated wire wound).
+Let’s take a look at one multiturn resistor example found on Rapid electronics.
+As an example, we can pick a 5-Turn Precision Potentiometer used for panel mount.
+Bourns has manufactured it.
+It has been developed for both – human-machine (HMI) and machine to machine interface (MMI).
+The case can withstand a heavy rotation load while maintaining parameters within specs.
+This type of potentiometer is built using wire-wound technology and Hybritron (conductive plastic coated wire wound).
 Their tolerance is about 3% and linearity 0.25%.
 Life-cycle is rated 1 million shaft revolutions.
-With five turns you can get really precise values of resistance.
-Say you have 1k potentiometer.
-So in one turn resistance change is 200 Ohms.
-So for one degree angle you can step about 0.555 Ohms.
-If you mount servo mechanism to such potentiometer you can get an even better resolution.
+With five turns, you can get exact values of resistance.
+Say you have a 1k potentiometer.
+So in one turn, resistance change is 200 Ohms.
+So for the one-degree angle, you can step about 0.555 Ohms.
+If you mount the servo mechanism to such a potentiometer, you can get an even better resolution.

 As you can see, multiturn potentiometers can be used for really finetuning applications.
 The more turns it has, the more precise resistance can be set.
 Multiturn potentiometers are great for measuring angles, distances, and rotations.
 Other uses are tuning equipment of medical and industrial equipment.
 Also, they are extensively used in scientific and measurement instruments.